 We do NOT recommend that anyone try to get put into removal proceedings.
 There is a huge risk of being physically deported once you are in removal proceedings.

-Does this announcement help me at all if I am in lawful status, undocumented but not in removal proceedings, or living in exile?
+Does prosecutorial discretion help me at all if I am in lawful status, undocumented but not in removal proceedings, or living in exile?

 Not in any immediate way.
-Although, if you are in the U.S. without lawful status, there may be less reason to fear that you will be placed in removal proceedings simply for being here without lawful status.
+Although, if someone is in the U.S. without lawful status and has an LGBTQ U.S. citizen or permanent resident partner, there may be less reason to fear being placed in removal proceedings simply for being here without lawful status.

-Does the Supreme Court’s ruling striking down DOMA affect how DHS will exercise prosecutorial discretion for LGBT families?
+Does the Supreme Court’s ruling striking down DOMA affect how DHS will exercise prosecutorial discretion for LGBTQ families?

 On June 26, 2013, the Supreme Court struck down the Defense of Marriage Act, which had prevented the federal government from granting spousal benefits to lawfully married lesbian and gay couples.
-It is now possible for lesbian and gay Americans and lawful permanent residents to sponsor their foreign partners for immigration benefits in the United States.
-Now that DOMA has been struck down, DHS could use prosecutorial discretion to join in motions to reopen already closed removal proceedings and rescind any existing removal orders.
-This could then allow someone who is married to a same-sex U.S. citizen partner to adjust status to permanent resident (green card holder) before an immigration judge based on their now-recognized marriage.
+In many cases, it is now possible for lesbian and gay Americans and lawful permanent residents to sponsor their foreign partners for immigration benefits in the United States.
+On April 10, 2014, ICE announced that its attorneys would agree to join motions to reopen already closed removal proceedings where the foreign national married a same-sex U.S. citizen partner and is now eligible for immigration benefits post-DOMA..
+For some individuals, reopening these proceedings could make it possible to adjust status to permanent resident (green card holder) before an immigration judge based on their now-recognized marriage.
 It could also be possible for DHS to join in a motion to terminate removal proceedings and allow that individual to adjust status through U.S. Citizenship and Immigration Services.

 I was placed in removal proceedings, but my case was administratively closed through an exercise of prosecutorial discretion.
 How can I now apply for a marriage-based green card?

 This is complicated and families in this circumstance should consult with a qualified immigration attorney to decide how to proceed in their case.
 For families where the foreign national has had their removal proceedings administratively closed, the U.S. citizen spouse should be able to file an I-130 petition.
 Once approved, the foreign national should be able to file a motion to reopen the removal proceedings with the immigration court.
+Based on their April 10, 2014, announcement, ICE attorneys should join in such motions.
 Once a case is reopened, the foreign national can seek to adjust status to lawful permanent resident (green card-holder) in front of the immigration judge or file a motion to formally terminate removal proceedings and then apply to adjust status through USCIS.
 However, foreign nationals who entered the U.S. without inspection, will likely have to return to their home country before applying for a green card, and will probably need to apply for an unlawful presence waiver.